Sanidhya-Vats/Terraform/README.md

 ### Prerequisites

 - [Terraform](https://www.terraform.io/downloads.html) installed on your machine.
-- An active account with the cloud provider (e.g., AWS, Azure, GCP).
+- An active account with the cloud provider (e.g., Azure).
 - Cloud CLI installed for authentication (optional but recommended).

 ### Configuration